Black Emanuelle

 Black Emanuelle (Italian: Emanuelle nera) is a softcore sexploitation film from 1975 directed by Bitto Albertini.
-This Africa set film was shot mostly in Kenya.
+The film was set in Africa and shot mostly in Kenya.
 The music was composed by Nico Fidenco.

 Black Emanuelle was followed by a number of sequels, all revolving around the erotic adventures of Mae Jordan (played by Laura Gemser), a globe-trotting, hedonistic investigative journalist and photographer known to her readers as "Emanuelle".
 Her character has been described as "a strong and independent woman, sexually proactive, at the centre of wealthy young and old white men of power, and involved in any sort of depraved set and situation."

 Plot

 Journalist and photographer Mae Jordan (Laura Gemser) publishes her work under the name Emanuelle.
 She accepts an assignment from a diplomatic couple in Nairobi, and starts a sexual relationship with both.
 Together they teach her the ways of the country and love.